MicrosoftDocs/dynamics-365-supply-chain-insights/articles/overview.md

 ## How Supply Chain Insights helps you identify risks

-Supply Chain Insights helps you identify risks by presenting an overview of your supply chain and relevant potential risks via a map and dashboards that are the output of an analysis of your data, your partners' data, and external data sources.
-Supply Chain Insights gathers this data by means of a robust data ingestion process that can process data from a wide variety of sources, and makes partner discovery and collaboration simple by automatically combining users' data with that of external risk factors.
+Supply Chain Insights helps you identify risks by presenting an overview of your supply chain and relevant potential risks via a map and dashboards powered by the analysis of your data, your partners' data, and external data sources.
+Supply Chain Insights gathers this information by means of a robust data ingestion process that compiles data from a wide variety of sources, and makes partner discovery and collaboration simple by automatically combining users' data with that of external risk factors.